 Imaging and high content analysis

 - Molecular Devices offers a suite of imaging platforms, from microplate readers to high content imaging and screening systems.
 The imaging instruments include: Micro Confocal for high-resolution and throughput cell imaging, Micro 4 for configurable high-throughput widefield imaging, Nano Automated for everyday versatility, and the new Pico Automated instrument for fast processing and time to results.
 Molecular Devices couples these instruments with powerful software solutions and a range of assay kits and services.
-SLAS 2019 may host some interesting developments along the imaging and analysis fronts.
+SLAS 2019 saw some interesting developments along the imaging and analysis fronts.

 - Analytik Jena offers a range of imaging products for routine lab applications, in addition to a broad portfolio of lab automation and analytical equipment.
 New imaging systems and reagents will complement this year’s conference.